evanx/redex/README.md

 - a fan-out processor to multiple exporters
 - each exporter pushes to its "consumer queue"

-Assuming the required processors are available in the Redix deployment, this approach then enables assembling such plumbing via runtime configuration, to "duct-tape" our application microservices together.
+Assuming the required processors are available in the Redix deployment, this approach then enables assembling such plumbing via runtime configuration, to integrate our application microservices.

 ## Configuration